 Penning Personal and Historical Stories

-Swindon born and Swindon-based Simon Web is carving out a pen-shaped niche for himself creating beautiful, hand turned writing instruments from timbers with historical and/or personal resonances.
+Swindon born and Swindon-based Simon Web is carving out a pen-shaped niche for himself.
+He creates beautiful, hand turned pens and cufflinks from timbers with historical and/or personal resonances.

 To demonstrate the historical:

 Back in 2017, Swindon’s Christ Church in Old Town, as part of a renewal project, needed to get rid of some pews.
-On hearing the news Simon was swift in joining the pew to get hold of one to make pens from it.
+Simon joined the pew to get hold of one with which to make pens.
 The pens he made proved popular – many couples that had married in Christ Church contacted Simon to get one of these pens.

 Old Technology Makes a Comeback